k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 - **target_interface_name** - the name of the table's target interface.

 - **table_pk_list** - an optional setting.
 Populated by the list of the target's PK fields in the RefList object.
-These fields can be later used to customize the load flow to run an Upsert on the target table.
+These fields can be used later for customizing the load flow to run an Upsert on the target table.

 - **truncate_indicator** - by default, the TDM runs a delete on the table in the target environment before loading it.
 If you have a permission to run a truncate on the target table and you need to use the truncate instead of the delete (e.g., the target DB is Cassandra), set this indicator to true.